gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/index.md

 1. Update the primary domain's DNS record.

-    After updating the primary domain's DNS records to point to the secondary, edit `/etc/gitlab/gitlab.rb` on the the secondary to reflect the new URL:
+    After updating the primary domain's DNS records to point to the secondary, edit `/etc/gitlab/gitlab.rb` on the secondary to reflect the new URL:

     ```ruby
     # Change the existing external_url configuration